📚

 See Units

-Francisco Franco was a ruthless dictator from 1936-1975, killing thousands of political opponents (especially Catalans and Basques) and oppressing many more by utilizing a secret police network.
-The only safe religion to practice was Catholicism.
+Okay, so this guy was a pretty ruthless dictator from 1936-1975, killing thousands of political opponents (especially Catalans and Basques) and oppressing many more by utilizing a secret police network.
+Though the idea of a secret police network is admittedly pretty cool, it repressed thousands, making Catholicism the only safe religion to practice.

 Similar to Franco, Idi Amin was a violent dictator from 1971-1979.
 He extensively expanded the Ugandan military during his rule and used it for whatever whim possessed him at the moment, such as persecuting the Acholi and Lango tribes.
-Idi Amin expelled thousands of Asians from Uganda, confiscated their property, and gave it to his supporters.
-He also targeted ethnic groups he perceived as a threat, and it is estimated that up to 500,000 people were killed or disappeared during his regime.
-When he fell from power, Uganda was left with dissolving a military dictatorship.
+When he fell from power Uganda was left with dissolving a military dictatorship.

+This is definitely a bit more general than the last three examples, but just as important.
 As conflicts increased around the world, countries responded in kind, increasing their arms storage and trading to get them.
-However, instead of making the world more peaceful it became more violent.
-The mass trading of weapons made nations more warlike.
-Militaries and militarized states often responded to the proliferation of conflicts in ways that further intensified conflict.
+However, instead of making the world more peaceful, it became more violent as the mass trading of weapons increased and nations, in turn, became more warlike.

 Shining Path